3 Winter Super Foods to Boost Immune Function

 Sweet Potatoes

-Vitamin A is important for the health of our immune system.
-It protects our skin and serves as the body’s first barrier against infection.
-The operation of our immune cells also depend on vitamin A. Studies have found that a lack of vitamin A can impair the proper function of our immune system and destabilize the intestinal microbiota, as intestinal microorganisms are also critical to immune function.
+Vitamin A is important for the health of the immune system.
+It protects the skin and serves as the body’s first barrier against infection.
+The operation of immune cells also depends on vitamin A. Studies have found that a lack of vitamin A can impair the proper function of the immune system and destabilize the intestinal microbiota, as intestinal microorganisms are also critical to immune function.

 Sweet potatoes are rich in dietary fiber, which can promote the growth of intestinal probiotics.
-Through fermentation of probiotics, dietary fiber can produce short-chain fatty acids particularly important for health and that help fight inflammation in the brain and the body.
-Moderate eating of of sweet potatoes can improve immunity, help improve digestive function, and prevent constipation.
+Through fermentation of probiotics, dietary fiber can produce short-chain fatty acids that are particularly important for health and that help fight inflammation in the brain and the body.
+Moderate consumption of sweet potatoes can improve immunity, help improve digestive function, and prevent constipation.

-Sweet potatoes are a nutritionally balanced with lower calories than rice.
+Sweet potatoes are nutritionally balanced, with fewer calories than rice.
 They can be baked, steamed, grilled, eaten as a main or side dish, or cooked, cubed, and added to salads.

 Spinach